DFE-Digital/publish-teacher-training-prototype/app/content/add-and-remove-users.md

 - select 'Add user'
 - enter the user's details - the email address must match the user's DfE Sign-in account

-The user will be sent an email to let them know you've added them to the organisation.
+The user will be sent an email to let them know they've been added to the organisation.

 ## Removing a user